Gainers, are they worth it or not?

 Conclusion

-However, that does not mean that you should use them.
+However, that doesn't mean you should use them.

-This type of supplement works simply because it significantly increases your caloric intake.
+This type of supplement works simply because it significantly increases your calorie intake.

-As you may have noticed from José's story, if your goal is to gain weight, you need to consume more calories.
+As you may have gathered from José's story, if your goal is to gain weight, you need to consume more calories.

-Not only do you need to consume more calories, you also need to maintain that calorie consumption.
+Not only do you need to consume more calories, you need to maintain that calorie intake.

-A gainer can be useful to start this process, while you still don't have much appetite, or a lot of knowledge about food.
+A gainer can be useful to start this process, while you don't yet have much appetite or much knowledge about nutrition.

-If it makes the difference between eating enough calories or not, it's worth it.
+If it makes the difference between getting enough calories or not, it's worth it.

-But in the long run, if you want to not only gain weight, but to maintain it, you will need to use food to achieve it.
+But in the long run, if you want to not only gain weight but keep it off, you're going to need to use food to achieve it.

-Either that, or you continue to take gainers forever.
+Either that, or you keep taking gainers forever.

 2 thoughts on “Gainers, valem a pena ou não?”

-I'm a fake skinny and I can't gain muscle mass.
-I started training two months ago and I was gaining some mass, but I suddenly lost mass and weight too.
-Before I started training I had a low calorie diet to not gain weight and I continued with the same diet even though I was training.
-I increased my caloric intake and I take 20g of Whey when I wake up and 30g after training.
-The problem with taking in more calories is the bigger abdomen.
-I wanted some guidance because the weight gain and loss only makes me flabby even training with intensity three times a week.
+I'm a skinny fat person and I can't gain muscle mass.
+I started training two months ago and was gaining some mass, but suddenly I lost mass and weight too.
+Before I started training I was on a low-calorie diet to avoid gaining weight and I continued with the same diet even while training.
+I increased my calorie intake and I also take 20g of Whey when I wake up and 30g after training.
+The problem with ingesting more calories is that my abdomen gets bigger.
+I would like some guidance because gaining and losing weight only makes me more flabby even when I train intensely three times a week.

 Leave a Comment